TheNotary/faye_rails_example/README.md

 3. Put any middleware extensions you'd like into the `app/middleware` folder

-4. Run the server in production with `rails s -E production` (you can't use faye in development because some development middleware breaks faye)
+4. Run the server in production with `rails s -e production` (you can't use faye in development because some development middleware breaks faye)

 Note:  To allow the rails app to server static assets in production without the need for a proxy, config/environments/production.rb was tweaked.